-Some parts of Murihiku Southland are already prone to flooding.
+Some parts of Murihiku Southland are already prone to river flooding, coastal inundation and erosion.
 Recent events include the Mataura catchment flooding in February 2020 (which also affected Fiordland), as well as all catchments experiencing significant flooding in September 2023.